finsberg/IN1910_H22/book/docs/lectures/python/python_intro.md

 ---
 ```

-Clicking on "Binder" or "JupyterHub" will open this page in a jupyter notebook.
-We recommend you use "JupyterHub" because this will run you code on dedicated servers at UiO which will be more performant.
-If you click on "Live code", then that will first spin up a server (which will take a minute), and the the code cells on this page will become interactive and allow you to change an run the cells without leaving the page.
+Clicking on *Binder* or *JupyterHub* will open this page in a jupyter notebook.
+We recommend you use *JupyterHub* because this will run you code on dedicated servers at UiO which will be more performant.
+If you click on *Live code*, then that will first spin up a server (which will take a minute), and the the code cells on this page will become interactive and allow you to change an run the cells without leaving the page.